Target Heart Rate 1: General Health - A great deal of

 rate.
 This is also a good zone for fat burning if you are already fairly fit.
 This

-heart rate zone represents a more vigorous level of activity.
+heart rate zone represents a more vigorous level of exercise.

 Target Heart Rate 4: Advanced Conditioning - If you are in top shape and training for a sporting event like a 10km race, a triathlon or tennis, you might need to include some workouts that are 80 percent and above your maximum heart rate.
 This level of training is both physically and mentally demanding so it is not something you would do on a daily basis.
 And it is not for everyone.
 Only the real fit should consider working in the range.
 This zone is also a fat burning zone if you are extremely fit.

-Remember that ideally, your exercise program will include workouts in each of these ranges - short and hard to long and easy.
+Remember that ideally, your exercise workout will include workouts in each of these ranges - short and hard to long and easy.

 Normally during exercise, the heart rate varies depending on the intensity.
 These changes can easily be measured using a radiotelemetry and continuous electocardiogram (ECG) recording.
 The target heart rate (THR) is the desired range of heart beats per minute that usually elicits the most benefit from working out.
 It is also known as the training heart rate.
 Recommendations for this range are dependent on age, gender, physical condition and one’s previous training.